jamesma100/jamesma100.github.io/_posts/2023-12-07-strategies-for-autocomplete.md

 This is because the longer our prefix, the smaller the subtree of matching characters becomes, and thus the less time it takes to traverse it.

 An implementation could look something like below.
-Note that some functions, such as for adding and deleting nodes, are commented out as they're not relevant to returning the results but only for constructing the tree, but you can find the full code [here](https://github.com/jamesma100/triehugger/blob/main/triehugger.py).
+Note that some functions, such as for adding and deleting nodes, are omitted here  as they're not relevant to returning the results but only for constructing the tree, but you can find the full code [here](https://github.com/jamesma100/triehugger/blob/main/triehugger.py).
-Once again, here we only care about the time it takes for the autocomplete to return our results, ignoring the cost of insertion, deletion, pruning the tree, etc. as the user is not blocked on those operations.
+Once again, here we only care about the time it takes for the autocomplete to return our results, ignoring the cost of maintaining the tree structure, as the user is not blocked on those operations.

 ```
 class AutocompleteWithTree(object):